Skip to content

 • your land records change from what is shown on your land tax assessment notice

-• the value of your land changes
+• the value of your land decreases

 • an objection, appeal or review is successful.